 Est. 1763 Served Workers from Union Forge.
 David Reynolds Owner and Builder.
 Hanged in 1765 by the British for Counterfeiting

 Erected 2000 by Hunterdon County Cultural and Heritage Commission.

 Location.
 40° 39.052′ N, 74° 58.247′ W. Marker is in Norton, New Jersey, in Hunterdon County.
 Marker is at the intersection of Charlestown Road (County Road 635) and Van Syckles Road, on the right when traveling west on Charlestown Road.
-Click for map.
+Touch for map.
 Marker is in this post office area: Hampton NJ 08827, United States of America.
+Touch for directions.

 Source: New Jersey: A Guide to Its Present and Past, originally published in 1939 by New Jersey Guild Associates.
 Currently published by U.S. History Publishers.

 The Van Syckel Corner District was added to the National Register of Historic Places in 1979.

 Also see . . .
 Revolutionary War Sites in Hampton Borough, New Jersey.
 Revolutionary War New Jersey website entry (Submitted on November 25, 2021, by Larry Gertner of New York, New York.)